CleanScan

 Best for: Small operations, single-site contracts

-The simplest proof is a paper checklist signed by the crew lead at the end of each shift.
+The simplest record is a paper checklist signed by the crew lead at the end of each shift.
 It should include the date, arrival and departure times, areas cleaned, and a signature.

 When it works: For small, high-trust contracts where the facility manager sees your crew regularly.
 If the relationship is strong enough that proof is rarely requested, a sign-off sheet serves as a basic record — not as evidence.